Flamenco/stackeditpro/Features.md

 ## Task And To-Do Reports
 `Actions/Find Tasks`

-Search your workspace for markdown task items `- [ ] An Item` and  `~todo a description~` blocks.
+Search your workspace for markdown task items `- [ ] Do this` and  `~todo Do this~` blocks.

-A report with all of your uncompleted tasks and to-do items will open.
+A report dialog will open, containing with all of your uncompleted tasks and to-do items.
 The report lists each task along with the associated file and line number.
 You can click the filename to navigate to it.

+The dialog can filter tasks by name, and group them by folder or file.

 ```
 [Task Syntax Examples]